allegheny-computer-science-203-s2021/assessment/assessment.md

   * :worried: = Uses repository branches when they are not appropriate.
   * :neutral_face: = Occasionally uses branches appropriately, but needs to use them more frequently.
   * :blush: = Demonstrates knowledge relating to the use of branches, but isn't perfect with their use.
   * :laughing: = Always uses branches when appropriate, and uses them frequently.
+The branches are named appropriately, and it is updated with the main branch as much as possible.

 * Creating and using a repository fork